 (Another warning sign is when your husband calls to excitedly tell you about his new redundant family.)

 You get to benefit from the firewalls and other security protocols of a professional data center.
 Undoubtedly this will be an upgrade from your current security environment, unless you already have a full-time dedicated employee in charge of security.
 Data centers are constantly monitoring the security of their networks to ensure no Russian spies or angry teenagers invade the system.
 Besides that, these centers often have a fully-equipped commercial alarm system (or, as it’s called in German “alarmanlage gewerbe“) to monitor the premises 24/7 for any physical break-ins, intrusions, or emergencies as well.

 Your data is also backed up, typically, on a more regular basis.
 Colocation partners will back up your data as much as every day.
 Additionally, you aren’t impacted at all by the other clients using colocation because those clients have their own servers as well.

 Your physical security is also often improved with colocation.
-Security equipment such as surveillance cameras, as well as protections against fire and flooding, are common necessities for data centers so that customers can feel comfortable knowing the environment is safe for their hardware.
+It is further enhanced by having a good security ecosystem such as evalink and others is fundamental for data centers.
+Any damage or tampering with the servers needs to be prevented in order to keep the data protected.
+Security equipment such as surveillance cameras, as well as protections against fire and flooding, are common necessities for data centers.
+Besides that, any necessary repair or maintenance work is often taken care of by expert electricians – professionals who know the ins-and-outs of power in large facilities; can handle the work safely; know what is nfpa and other electric safety codes; so that customers can feel comfortable knowing the environment is safe for their hardware.